|Price||$4.99/mo; 500 GB|

 Where does pCloud store user data?

-So why review them?
-Because pCloud offers an optional zero knowledge encryption feature.
+Fortunately for everyone (United States data center users in particular) pCloud offers an optional zero knowledge encryption feature.

 What is zero knowledge encryption?

 As we discussed recently in our SpiderOak ONE review, a zero knowledge system is one where the cloud storage service knows nothing about your data.
 They can’t read the data itself, and they can’t see things like file names or sizes, folder names, or who is allowed to view files.
 While this usage doesn’t match the way the phrase is used in the cryptography community, it is close enough for our purposes here.

 A zero knowledge system should make a cloud storage service secure, regardless of where the data center is located.
 The data center could be forced to turn over your data to the government (or hackers could steal it), but there is no way for them to glean any useful information from what they receive.

 How does pCloud’s zero knowledge system work?

 I have a few concerns about pCloud’s zero knowledge system.
 The system is called pCloud Crypto, and it is an optional feature available for an extra charge.
 With it, data gets encrypted on your device, using encryption keys you control. pCloud never sees your keys, meaning they have no way to decrypt your data.
 It appears to be pretty impressive tech (brief intro here).
 I have no reason to doubt that pCloud Crypto is secure.
 Indeed, a few years back they ran a challenge to see if anyone could crack their system.